volution/z-run/documentation/readme.md

 * my own photography workbench has ~47K scriptlets;
 * and a production operations workbench has ~4K scriptlets;

-Therefore `z-run` has built-in optimizations to cache the library contents (without any regeneration), unless any of the following conditions are met:
+Therefore, `z-run` has built-in optimizations to cache the library contents (without any regeneration), unless any of the following conditions are met:
 * any of the files that comprise the source code of the library are changed;